Syringe Draw & Dosage Math: mg, mcg, mL, and Units

 Core formula

-Volume to draw (mL) = target dose Γ· concentration
+Volume to draw (mL) = target dose Γ· concentration.

 If concentration is in mg/mL, target dose must be in mg.
 If concentration is in mcg/mL, target dose must be in mcg.
+Mixing units inside this formula is the most common 1000x error in the catalogue.

-Unit conversions you must memorize
+Unit conversions you must memorise

 • 1 mg = 1000 mcg